-Gabriela R. A. Doyle is the program assistant for the Atlantic Council’s Transatlantic Security Initiative within the Scowcroft Center for Strategy and Security.
+Gabriela R. A. Doyle is the assistant director for the Atlantic Council’s Transatlantic Security Initiative within the Scowcroft Center for Strategy and Security.
 In this capacity, she supports a broad portfolio of publications and programming designed to fortify and modernize the transatlantic relationship.
 She also served as a columnist for the Georgetown Security Studies Review, notably analyzing the effects of COVID-19, Brexit, and racism on international security.
 Prior to joining the Atlantic Council, Doyle worked as a speechwriter and communications specialist at the World Bank and Fenway Strategies, as well as a speechwriting intern for then-Vice President Joe Biden.
 Doyle earned her master’s degree in National Security Studies with a concentration in Intelligence from Georgetown University’s Walsh School of Foreign Service and is a Phi Beta Kappa alumna of Elon University and the Danish Institute for Study Abroad.
 A former student ambassador for People to People International and principal ballerina, Doyle is passionate about international security, travel, and the arts.